SuperBruceJia/MetaMath-Fine-Tune-with-LoRA/README.md

-# Fine-Tune MetaMath Database with LLaMA2-LoRA
+# Fine-Tune LLaMA2-LoRA on MetaMath Database
-Fine-tuning and Inference codes of the MetaMath Dataset
+Fine-tuning and Inference codes on the MetaMath Dataset